 - 1. Provide a letter of support from the local government, including a brief description of how the proposed project will address the community's growth policy, housing plan, and housing needs identified therein. - 2.
 Describe and document efforts to reach and involve the public in information, planning, design, and decision-making. - 3.
 Describe how the project meets identified local planning needs.
-Is affordable housing identified in community planning documents?
-Is the proposed project in line with identified community housing needs? - 4.
+Are the needs of Qualifying Populations identified in community planning documents?
+Is the proposed project in line with identified community housing needs for Qualifying Populations? - 4.
 Describe how this facility will promote healthy, safe and walkable neighborhoods and reduce transportation costs for residents.